 A number of students have published papers, and annually some of our students are on the program at the national meetings of the American Sociological Association, the American Society of Criminology, and the Eastern Sociological Society.

 All relevant departmental committees have graduate student representatives.

-Through the Disaster Research Center, the Center for Drug and Alcohol Studies, and other faculty research grants, students have the opportunity to work on various research projects and to write articles with the faculty.
+Through the Disaster Research Center, the Center for Drug and Health Studies, and other faculty research grants, students have the opportunity to work on various research projects and to write articles with the faculty.